visit-dav/visit/src/doc/python_scripting/functions.rst

     will be 'nodeColumnNames' and 'nodeTable' entries.
 If the output contains zone centered data then there will be 'zoneColumnNames' and 'zoneTable' entries.
 If the query results in no output data, then an empty dictionary is returned.
-The '*Table' entries are compatible with numpy via the 'numpy.asarray()' function.
+The 'Table' entries are compatible with numpy via the 'numpy.asarray()' function.

 vars: